 Thai massage is skillfully performed with very peaceful, flowing movements.
 In your massage session your therapist assists you in gentle stretches.
 This treatment is performed on a comfortable mat on the floor, giving the therapist a lot of leverage to give you a deep tissue massage if desired.
 Your therapist uses their palms and thumbs pressing along the muscles and acupoints of the body.
 This stimulates circulation to help revitalize, heal and relax both your mind and body.
 This ancient full-body massage begins at your feet and gradually moves up the body to your head, then ends where it began – at your feet.
 Thai massage is an effective form of sports massage and works wonders to heal any painful muscles or tendons.
 You are comfortably clothed throughout the session.
 Come as you are, we provide clothing.

-+ Add our Essential Oil for pain for only $3
++ Add our Essential Oils for only $4

 More to know about Thai massage